Economic Freakout 2020: The ‘What Now’ Edition | Wealthsimple

 Economic Freakout 2020: The ‘What Now’ Edition

-As the pandemic rages on, and government stimulus winds down, and an important election looms, we channel our anxiety into a desperate interrogation of Ben Reeves, Wealthsimple’s chief investment officer.
+As the pandemic rages on, and government stimulus winds down, and more global lockdowns loom, we channel our anxiety into a desperate interrogation of Ben Reeves, Wealthsimple’s chief investment officer.
 On the agenda: interest rates, gold, the end of the world, and whether it’s all going to be OK.

 We are coming to you for wisdom.
 And our first question is: given how terrible everything looks at this particular moment, is everything going to be OK?